DIY // How to Remove old Upholstery

-I am working on this 30-year-old chair, that I got at an upscale sale store for just $22.
-I wanted to share the steps I took, and the tools I used to take off the old upholstery.
+I am working on this 30-year-old chair, that I got at an upscale sale thrift store for just $22.
+So, today I’ll be sharing how to remove old upholstery.

 Retail price $563, I have to admit that I am speechless.
 Imagine you had to pay this amount 30 years ago, for a chair!!!

 So, before I started taking down the old upholstery, I made sure to have the right tools for this job.
 Since I will be using the old upholstery as a template for my new fabric, I need to make sure the job is done right or I will end up with ripped pieces.

 Keeping the old upholstery in one piece is the most important part when it comes to removing upholstery.
 Otherwise, this entire project will become much harder, due to the lack of a complete template.

 Try to use old upholstery as a template for your new fabric, it will make your life so much easier.